Lyme disease is a complex illness and there is conflicting information reported in the media.

 MORE INFORMATION: Lyme disease in pregnancy

 Lyme disease is the fastest spreading, and the most common, vector borne disease in Europe, according to the World Health Organisation. (“Vector borne” means that it is spread from human to human by a biting animal).
-The WHO reports that Lyme disease has been spreading in Europe at 14% a year for the last 20 years, faster than AIDS, Malaria and Measles.
-In the UK, about 3,000 people a year are estimated by Public Health England to catch Lyme disease, but actual statistics are not recorded and this may be an underestimate.
-Confirmed cases of Lyme disease in England and Wales almost quadrupled in the ten year period between 2001 and 2011.
+Lyme disease has been increasing in Europe at 14% a year for the last 20 years, faster than AIDS, Malaria and Measles (SOURCE: World health Organisation)

 MORE INFORMATION: How fast is Lyme disease spreading